 Conclusions & Final Thoughts:

+This movie still holds up after all these years.
 In Which We Serve is more than mere propaganda; it’s a well-crafted, poignant, very entertaining war drama.
 B&W, 115 minutes, Not Rated.